kangjy123k/sku/README.md

     delete: click the delete button on specific post.
 *List Objects:
-  Once you log in ,you can see your history post displayed on homepage
+  Once you log in ,you can see your history post displayed on homepage *Error page:
+  When you turn to the implicit link by mistake,it would return a 404 page.